PeterFarber/AO-Physics/docs/docs/setup.md

 5. **Clean Up:**
     - Finally, we destroy the world using `world:Destroy()` to free up any resources used by the simulation.

+!!! info
     This example demonstrates how to set up a simple physics world, create a static body, and run a simulation step.
 You can build on this foundation to create more complex simulations, adding dynamic bodies, forces, and interactions as needed.

-## Step 5: Build and Run Your Simulation
+## **Step 5: Build and Run Your Simulation**

 Once your simulation code is ready, it's time to build it.
 The AO-Physics library comes with a build command that compiles your Lua scripts into a fully functional physics simulation.